From $83 to $219, where your family will spend the most to attend an MLB game

 On the other hand, there are some teams that appear to have a negative — or for you, cheaper — influence on tickets.

-That was especially true for the Arizona Diamondbacks, which dropped ticket prices by nearly 20% when they’re the visiting team.
-If your team is playing the Pittsburgh Pirates, you may see a 16% decrease on ticket price tags.
+That was especially true for the Arizona Diamondbacks, which dropped ticket prices by nearly 20% when they were the visiting team.
+If your team is playing the Pittsburgh Pirates, you may see a 16% decrease in ticket price tags.
 The White Sox and the Royals could have a -15% impact.

 If you are trying to save a buck or two, but still want to take in a game, MoneyGeek recommends shopping for the cheapest available tickets, attending weekday games, and bringing your own food and skipping the drinks.